 Below is the breakdown of RN and LPN students by race and Hispanic ethnicity.
 Other category includes American Indian/Alaska Native, Native Hawaiian/Pacific Islander students, as well as those self-identifying as having two or more races, and non-US citizens.

-Two-thirds of students training to become registered nurses self-identified as White, about 11% as Hispanic, and 10% as Black.
+Two-thirds of students training to become registered nurses self-identified as white, about 11% as Hispanic or Latino, and 10% as Black or African American.

-The majority of LPN students were as Black (54%), followed by Hispanic (20%).
-15% of students self-identified as White non-Hispanic.
+The majority of LPN students were Black African American (50%), followed by white non-Hispanic (19%).
+About 18% self-identified as Hispanic or Latino (18%).

 Most RN and LPN programs faculty have part-time positions, but most RN administrative staff members are full-time.